Noel Malcolm

-Sir Noel Robert Malcolm, FRSL, FBA (born 26 December 1956) is an English political journalist, historian and academic.
+Sir Noel Robert Malcolm, FRSL, FBA (born 26 December 1956) is an English political journalist, historian and academic who is a senior research fellow at All Souls College, Oxford.
 A King's Scholar at Eton College, Malcolm read history at Peterhouse, Cambridge, and received his doctorate in history from Trinity College, Cambridge.
 He was a Fellow and College Lecturer of Gonville and Caius College, Cambridge, before becoming a political and foreign affairs journalist for The Spectator and the Daily Telegraph.

 He stepped away from journalism in 1995 to become a writer and academic, being appointed as a Visiting Fellow of St Antony's College, Oxford, for two years.
 He became a Fellow of the Royal Society of Literature (FRSL) in 1997 and a Fellow of the British Academy (FBA) in 2001.
-Since 2002 he has been a senior research fellow of All Souls College, Oxford.
 He was knighted in the 2014 New Year Honours for services to scholarship, journalism, and European history.

 Early life and education

 Malcolm was born on 26 December 1956.
-He was educated at Eton College, an all-boys public school near Windsor, Berkshire, as a King's Scholar.
-He studied history at Peterhouse, Cambridge, between 1974 and 1978.
+He was educated at Eton College as a King's Scholar and studied history at Peterhouse, Cambridge, between 1974 and 1978.
 He received his PhD in history while he was at Trinity College, Cambridge.

 Career

 Malcolm was a Fellow and college lecturer at Gonville and Caius College, Cambridge, from 1981 to 1988.
 He was a political columnist (1987–1991), then the foreign editor (1991–1992) of The Spectator, and a political columnist for the Daily Telegraph (1992–1995).
 He was jointly awarded the T. E. Utley Prize for Political Journalism in 1991.

-In 1995 he gave up journalism to become a full-time writer.
-He was a Visiting Fellow of St Antony's College, Oxford, in 1995–1996, and has been a senior research fellow of All Souls College, Oxford, since 2002.
-He serves on the advisory board of the conservative magazine Standpoint.
+In 1995, he gave up journalism to become a full-time writer.
+In 1996, he was a Visiting Fellow of St Antony's College, Oxford, and in 1999 he was a lecturer at Harvard University.
+He has been a senior research fellow of All Souls College, Oxford, since 2002.
+He served on the advisory board of the conservative magazine Standpoint.

 Malcolm used to be the chairman of the Bosnian Institute, London, and president of the Anglo-Albanian Association.

 Honours

 Malcolm became a Fellow of the Royal Society of Literature (FRSL) in 1997 and a Fellow of the British Academy (FBA) in 2001.
-He is a Liveryman of the Worshipful Company of Fishmongers.

 He is a Member of the Academy of Sciences and Arts of Kosovo, and an honorary fellow of both Peterhouse, Cambridge (since 2010), and Trinity College, Cambridge (since 2011).

 In 2013, he was awarded the British Academy Medal for his book Thomas Hobbes: Leviathan.

 Malcolm was knighted in the 2014 New Year Honours for services to scholarship, journalism, and European history.
 In 2016, he was awarded the Presidential Gold Medal of the League of Prizren by the president of Kosovo, Hashim Thaçi.